.png)

 Don McAndrew

 Don McAndrew worked for 34 years with the Natural Resource & Conservation Service as an Engineer, Hydrologist, and Director of Operations, followed by 20 years as a realtor specializing in farm, ranch, and recreation real estate.
-Don has served as a volunteer on the Big Sky Planning and Zoning Board, Gallatin Conservation District, and the Northern Rockies RC&D. Don is a property owner in Big Sky and is a founding director of the Alliance.
+Don has served as a volunteer on the Big Sky Planning and Zoning Board, Gallatin Conservation District, and the Northern Rockies RC&D. Dedicated to protecting our natural resources from the threats of noxious weeds, Don is a property owner in Big Sky and is a founding director of Grow Wild.

 Larry Holzworth